Final report for GNC18-272

 This project has four explicit learning outcomes.
-These outcomes are: 1) to describe mental models for stakeholder groups surrounding the term “soil health”, 2) determine similarities and differences in these mental models of “soil health” amongst stakeholders, 3) validate these models by collectively analyzing and interpreting the data in those models, and 4) increase knowledge of stakeholders of in-group and out-group mental models surrounding soil health.
-Learning Outcomes 1) and 2) will be primarily accomplished by project leaders through a survey that contains closed- and open-response questions.
-These two types of questions will be used to develop a set of values and a mental network map, respectively, to represent the mental models held by each group.
-In order to ensure accurate analysis of those results, a “data party” will be held with stakeholders to validate those models (Learning Outcome 3).
-The focus-group format of the “data party” will also serve as a venue for stakeholders to understand the mental models from others within their group, as well as from other groups
+These outcomes are: 1) to describe mental models for stakeholder groups surrounding the term “soil health”, 2) determine similarities and differences in these mental models of “soil health” amongst stakeholders, 3) validate the information gleaned from these models through qualitative methods, and 4) increase knowledge of stakeholders of in-group and out-group mental models surrounding soil health.
+Learning Outcomes 1) and 2) were primarily accomplished by project leaders through a survey that contains closed- and open-response questions.
+As discussed previously (Summary > Adoption and Learning Outcomes), Learning Outcome 3 and part of Learning Outcome 4 was achieved; our initial dataset was validated for use and focus group participants reported increased knowledge of soil health conceptualizations.

 We developed surveys in two stages.
 First, we conducted semi-structured phone interviews of 30 to 60 minutes with 5 to 10 members from each group of interest.
 Using content analysis of these interviews, we identified 19 themes, each of which were discussed by at least two interviewees.
 To minimize redundancy in the survey, we consolidated similar themes, ultimately establishing six emergent themes related to soil health: soil fertility and biological functioning, soil physical functioning, crop productivity, profitability, environmental harm, and agrochemical inputs.